-- 1. When notification of withdrawal or cancellation is received in writing on an official Perry Technical Institute Termination of Enrollment Form - 2.
-When the student is dismissed for a violation of a published school policy which provides for dismissal - 3.
-When the student, without notice, fails to attend class for for 30 calendar days
+1. When notification of withdrawal or cancellation is received in writing on an official Perry Technical Institute Termination of Enrollment Form.

+- 2. When the student is dismissed for a violation of a published school policy. - 3.
+When a student, without notice, fails to attend class for 30 calendar days.